 Research papers can be challenging to write due to its technicality and time consumption.
+Especially hard is to write my dissertation without professional help.
 It is an academic writing that involves a particular field.
 It is an art that needs to practice.
 Research paper writing isn’t a task you can rush; hence, the need to start early.
 There are effective strategies to help reduce the stress from research paper writing.

 Firstly, choose your topic.
 More often than not, your instructor will assign topics to work on – if they don’t, carefully consider your subject.
 Ensure you have a high level of interest in the topic you choose because you will encounter problems while working on your research, whether it is exciting or not.
 However, your interest in the topic will keep you motivated.
 Do not choose an extremely broad subject.